-Your goal should be to combine your credit card bills so you can pay them off faster and for less cost.
+Make your goal to combine your credit card bills to pay them off quickly at the lowest cost

 Many people ask Bill "How do I consolidate my credit card bills?"
 He answers that there are several ways to consolidate credit card debt.
 Depending on your financial situation, one or more of these options may be best for you.
 Before you choose any single option, weigh the pros and cons of all options.
 Your goal should be to consolidate your credit card bills so you can pay them off faster and for less money without risking your home or other personal property.

 If you have good credit and credit card debt, then you probably receive numerous balance transfer offers every month.
 Although these offers are tempting, read the fine print carefully for these elements:

 - Interest rate

 - Interest rate after offer period expires

 Most balance transfer offers include a transfer fee of 3-5%.
 Look for either a card with no transfer fee, or a fee cap of $50-75 per transfer.
 Before transferring any credit card balances, calculate how long it would take to accrue that much interest on each balance at your current interest rate.
 If you currently have low rates, the transfer fee may cost you more than the accrued interest if you can pay off the debt relatively quickly.
 If the balance transfer interest rate isn't 0%, even a low rate plus transfer fees could cost you much more than you current rate in the long-term.

 Also look at the interest rate after the offer period expires.
 Some jump to as high as 20%.
 If you can't pay off the transferred credit card balance before that term ends, you could get hit with high interest charges.